 The Company's current equity-based incentive practice is to grant a combination of time-based RSUs and performance-based RSUs ("PSUs") to its executives with 50% of the grant value designated as RSUs and 50% of the grant value designated as PSUs.
 Equity incentives are granted to our executive officers under the Mitek Systems, Inc. 2020 Incentive Plan (the "2020 Plan").
 RSUs granted under the 2020 Plan may be issued in consideration of the recipient's past or future services performed for the Company.
 RSUs generally vest over a period of four years from the date of grant and PSU's generally vest in equal annual installments over a period of three years from the date of grant (each such year, a "Performance Period") if the Company meets annual performance criteria for the applicable Performance Period.
 The annual performance criteria for each annual Performance Period is tied to whether the percentage increase in the value of our common stock meets or exceeds the percentage increase in the value of the Russell 2000 Index during such Performance Period.
 In order to make a determination as to whether the annual performance criteria is met, the Company reviews a hypothetical investment in both our common stock and the Russell 2000 Index with a purchase price equal to the average closing price of each for the 20-trading days immediately preceding the start of the applicable Performance Period.
-At the end of the applicable Performance Period, the value of the hypothetical investments is determined by assuming the sale of each based on the average closing price of each from the immediately preceding 20-trading days.
-The percentage change is determined by comparing the increase in value to the starting investment.
-Additionally, a portion of the PSUs may vest during a later Performance Period if the cumulative percentage increase in value of the Russell 2000 Index.
+At the end of the applicable Performance Period, the value of the hypothetical investments is determined by comparing the increase in value to the starting investment.
+Additionally, a portion of the PSUs may vest during a later Performance Period if the cumulative percentage increase in value of our common stock measured over the current and all previous Performance Periods exceeds the cumulative percentage increase in value of our common stock measured over the current and all previous Performance Periods exceeds the cumulative percentage increase in value of our common stock measured over the current and all previous Performa